In-Text (Citation) References

 Citing a Reprinted Work

-If the work being cited was published earlier and then re-released, list the earliest date first, in brackets, then the most recent date.
+If the work being cited was published earlier and then re-released, list the earliest date first and then the most recent date, separate these with a slash.

 Citing Unpublished Work